Forensic Psychology Concentration

 Curriculum Overview and How to Enroll

 The doctoral Forensic Psychology (FP) Concentration is open to clinical psychology students.
-There is a yearly internal information session scheduled before the Thanksgiving Break that provides students with an overview of the FP concentration and the declaration process.
+There is a yearly internal information session scheduled early in the fall semester that provides students with an overview of the FP concentration and declaration process.

 Qualified applicants will have resolved any incomplete grades and will be in good academic standing.
 Applications begin in the fall of year 2 (or year 1 for advanced standing students) with the understanding that the student will be seeking forensically related field education training in their third or fourth year.